Follow-Up Emails for Job Interviews: 3 Templates

 Should you ask clarifying questions in a follow-up email?

-Recruiters and hiring managers give you their email for a reason; they want to keep the line of communication open during the interview process.
+Yes, questions are appropriate in a follow-up email.
+Recruiters and hiring managers give you their email for a reason; they want to keep the lines of communication open during the interview process and beyond.
 If you have logistical questions about the interview process or the job, you can email the recruiter for more information.
 You can direct any job-specific questions you didn't get to during the interview to the hiring manager.
-Avoid acting as if you've already gotten the job; instead ask only questions relevant to the current stage of the interview process.
+Avoid acting as if you've already gotten the job; instead, ask only questions relevant to the current stage of the interview process.

 Should you send a follow-up to every person you interviewed with?